denschu/home.pi/README.md

 mosca --http-port 8000 --http-bundle --verbose | bunyan
 ```

+Open http://localhost:8080 in a webbrowser and provide your credentials to connect to the MQTT Broker.

-* Run with Docker
+* Run the complete stack with Docker

 ```shell
 docker run -p 1883:1883 -p 8000:8000 -v /var/db/mosca:/db denschu/mosca-secure
 docker run -d -p 80:80 denschu/homepi
 ```

-Build and Run it as native app
+* Build and Run it as native app

 ```shell
 sudo npm install -g cordova ionic